PrimeTimeTran/next-blog/data/blog/tree-traversals.md

 ## Nodes

+A tree data structure is a `node`.
+It can have one or more child `node`s.

-How a tree is can be represented in python.
-The tree's nodes have a `val` and potentially `left` & `right`.
+The tree's nodes have a `val` and potentially `left` & `right` if it's a binary tree.

+It's called a binary tree because it has at most 2 child nodes `left` & `right`.

 A node with neither `left` or `right` is considered a `leaf` node.

 ```python